 All in all, based on my participant's stories, I claim that future research in this area should continue to investigate new ways of (re)constructing professional identities.
-Ideally, this should be done with a longitudinal approach in order to identify long-term impacts of identity formation.
-On an institutional level, it may be helpful for faculty who mentor graduate students to be trained with a focus on identity theories.
+Ideally, this should be done with a longitudinal approach in order to identify long-term impacts of identity (re)construction.
+On an institutional level, it may be helpful for faculty members who mentor graduate students to be trained with a focus on identity theories or to take an active interest in professional identity literature.
 I agree with Xu (2014) that research teams of students and faculty members should be made regular working mechanisms to facilitate the diversity novice researchers bring.